 I have been involved with the NBFSC for over 15 years now.
-I was President of the Restigouche Snowmobile Club for seven years, then elected to the Provincial Board for five years.
-Most recently I have been Vice president of the NBFSC for the last three years.
-It was my honour and privilege to be voted President of the NBFSC in May of 2015 and I look forward to serving our membership in that capacity in the upcoming years.
+I was President of the Restigouche Snowmobile Club for seven years, then elected to the Provincial Board for five years and served three years as Vice-President.

 For personal fun, I raced snowmobiles for over 30 years until I got involved with the snowmobile club and started spending a lot of my time on club activities I also raced cars for 30 years and now I broadcast races both with racetimeradio.com and on Sirius 167.
 I have had 7 championships in race cars, four championships in pro-stock class and 3 more championships in sportsman class.
 I have also enjoyed spending time playing senior hockey as a goaltender for 22 years, scoring a goal and was MVP of the league in 1996, my last year, at age 42.

 Altogether, I have been in the automotive and snowmobile business for over 40 years.
 I love people and working with the public.
-I have a daughter, Taylor, and I have never been married.”
+I have a daughter, Taylor.